Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 12: Designing the Database Structure

-# 94. Adding Indices & Exercise
+# 95. Solution to Exercise